 Aim for a healthy balance of rich carbon matter and organic nitrogen

 Use a 3:1 ratio of brown to green items

 Ensure your bin is covered to avoid flies and rodents and avoid unsuitable materials

-Read this article for detailed instructions on how to set up a compost bin at home or in school.
+Watch this video to learn more about setting up a compost bin at home or in school.

 To encourage even more organics recovery, kerbside FOGO collections are being rolled out across the country.
 According to the National Waste Report 2018, 16% of councils around Australia currently offer kerbside food organics recycling bins with many other councils either trialling or considering setting up the service.

 Reducing the weight and thereby, the cost of the general waste bin